 Date Written: March 6, 2020

-Using a framework akin to portfolio theory in asset pricing, we introduce the concept of “political beta” to model firm-level export diversification in response to global political risk.
-The main implication of our model is that a firm is less responsive to changes in political relations with a destination market when that country contributes less (has lower political beta) or even hedges against (has negative political beta) the firm’s total political risk.
-This result follows the diversification logic of portfolio theory, in which an investor values a given asset depending on the asset’s contribution to (comovement with) his/her overall investment portfolio.
-We find patterns consistent with our model using disaggregated Russian firm-by-destination-country data during 1999-2011: trade is positively correlated with political relations, though the effect is far weaker for trading partners whose political relations with Russia are relatively uncorrelated with those of other partners in a firm’s export portfolio.
-Our results highlight the importance of viewing firms’ political relations as an undiversifiable source of risk, and more generally points to the value of modeling firms’ treatment of risks as a portfolio diversification problem.
+Using a portfolio theory framework, we introduce the concept of political beta to model firm-level export diversification in response to global political risk.
+Our model predicts that firms are less responsive to changes in political relations with lower beta countries – those that contribute less to the firm’s total political risk.
+We document patterns consistent with our model using disaggregated Russian firm-by-destination-country data during 2001-2011: Trade is positively correlated with political relations, though the effect is far weaker for trading partners whose political relations with Russia are relatively uncorrelated with those of other partners in a firm’s export portfolio.

 Keywords: Political risk, Capital Asset Pricing Model, Asset Pricing Theory, Portfolio Theory, Exports, Diversification, Beta